top of page

 Updated: Jun 17, 2023

-The banking industry isn’t known to be the most environmentally aware sector.
-In the recent past, they have been linked to some pretty extreme controversies.
+The banking industry isn’t known to be the most environmentally aware sector, banks are often not sustainable nor ethical.
+In the recent past, financial institutions have been linked to some pretty extreme controversies.
 This includes links from major high street banks to the arms trade, and tar sands mining.
 As bad as most banks might be, most of us are forced to engage with them in some way - we have to keep our money somewhere!

 The Banking on Climate Chaos 2021 report finds that Barclays and HSBC are two of the worst fossil fuel financiers in Europe.
 Since the 2016 Paris Climate Change Agreement, big banks across the world have provided – brace yourself – $3.8 trillion to fossil fuel companies.
 Runaway funding for fossil fuel extraction and infrastructure fuels climate chaos and threatens the lives and livelihoods of millions.